 With hundreds of miles of trails through designated wilderness, Ebbetts Pass National Scenic Byway is frequently referred to as one of California’s best kept secrets.
-Here you’ll see some of the most majestic natural wonders the High Sierra has to offer.
+Here you’ll see some of the most majestic natural wonders in the High Sierra.
 An internationally beloved destination in and of itself, kick up the sense of adventure on your next trip to Yosemite or Lake Tahoe by planning a route through the Ebbetts Pass corridor.
 It’s an easy loop to some of California’s most spectacular internationally adored destinations.
 As one of the country’s most dramatic byways, enjoy epic roadside views from idyllic wildflower-filled meadows, quaking aspen forests electrified by brilliant fall colors, refreshing High Sierra lakes, sheer cliffs, wild rushing rivers, glacially carved valleys, bald eagles, hot mineral pools, historic structures, and the first discovered majestic stands of Giant Sequoia.
-And this is all within the span of about 60 miles.
+And this is all within 60 or so miles.

 The High Sierra isn’t just a place filled with many one-of-a kind wonders.
 It’s also a destination to remove the tension of city life.
-Get away from the mid-summer heat, the terrible traffic and check out one of the many scenic byways in the High Sierra.
+Get away from the mid-summer heat, the terrible traffic, and check out one of the many California scenic drives in the High Sierra.
 Don’t let another weekend pass without a respite.

 Author: Alex Silgalis